-The very last policy changes on our timeline (Figure 1) are associated with the sharp increase of the NBG monetary policy rate that makes it difficult to achieve aim of larization by making credits in local currency more expensive.
+The very last policy changes on our timeline (Figure 1) are associated with the sharp increase of the NBG monetary policy rate that makes it difficult to achieve the aim of larization by making credits in the local currency more expensive.
 Graph 7 depicts the relationship between inflation, target inflation, and the monetary policy rate during the period from 2015 to 2019.
 There were periods when inflation deviated from its target level, though starting from October 2019 the deviation was so large that NBG increased the monetary policy rate by 1 percentage point (pp) from 7.5% to 8.5%.
-The annual inflation rate reached as high as 7% in November and December of 2019, which was followed by stricter monetary policy with a monetary policy rate of 9%.
+The annual inflation rate reached as high as 7% in November and December of 2019, which was followed by the stricter monetary policy with a monetary policy rate of 9%.

 Graph 7.
 Inflation, Target Inflation, and Monetary Policy Rate 2015-2019, %

 These changes will be transmitted to the money market through increased short-term interest rates initially, and later through long-term interest rates.
 Increased interest rates limit the availability of credits; therefore one needs to consider the recent changes in the monetary policy rate while explaining borrowing patterns in local currency.
-The overall impact of the stricter monetary policy that has been implemented is yet to come but there is already evidence of increased interest rates on household loans in GEL, in particular on mortgage and consumer loans showing an increase starting in Q3 2019 (Graph 8).
+The overall impact of the stricter monetary policy that has been implemented is yet to come but there is already evidence of increased interest rates on household loans in GEL, in particular on the mortgage and consumer loans showing an increase starting in Q3 2019 (Graph 8).